jingl8/jingl8.github.io/_pages/cv.md

 ======
 * Ph.D in Political Science, University of Illinois at Urbana-Champaign, 2020.09-2024 (expected)

-  Major fields: comparative politics and political methodology
+  Major fields: comparative politics, American politics, and political methodology

 * M.S. in Applied Statistics, University of Illinois at Urbana-Champaign, 2021.01-2023.05
 * M.A. in Political Science, University of Waterloo, 2015